tsnellgrove/dark_castle3/doc/to_do.md

 					- DONE: implement for elegant_pedestal in throne_room
 				- CANCEL: use init_desc w/ control_panel in antechamber ?
 					- DECISION: tempting out of "purity of design" but nt better than current approach
-			- INPROC: review / play-through existing noun descriptions
+			- DONE: review / play-through existing noun descriptions
-				- INPROC: fix 'walk into wall' error
+				- DONE: fix 'walk into wall' error
 					- FINDING: problem appears to be in map.chk_valid_dir()
 					- DONE: re-write as nested for loop and add print statements to troubleshoot
 					- FINDING: walk-into-wall error is gone but now moat_mach doesn't run??